Einschleicher/odin-admin-dashboard/README.md

 # odin-admin-dashboard
-Now that you’ve had plenty of practice using Grid, we are going to build a full dashboard design.
+Now that I’ve had plenty of practice using Grid, I'm going to build a full dashboard design.

+#### Self-reflection

+*TBD*